"

 Figure 6.51.
 Die Grinder / Photo Credit: David Ridge, CC BY 4.0

 Another type of grinder you may encounter is called a die grinder.
 Die grinders use a straight spindle and a small bit or bur to reach into corners or holes where it would be hard or impossible to get an angle grinder.
-The burs are made of carbide and come in different shapes and different cutting patterns for hard and soft metals.
+The burs are made of carbide and come in different shapes and cutting patterns for hard and soft metals.
 Sanding and cutting pads can also be attached to a die grinder.
-Die grinders can come with a straight spindle or with the spindle at 90o.
+They use a straight or 90-degree spindle.

 A small tabletop belt sander.
 The machine is light blue, with the brand name Delta printed on the front.
 A person wearing a glove holds a piece of metal against an abrasive belt that rapidly rotates as it moves around two drums.